How to Build the Highest Performing Ad Creative in 2023

 Every part of it—from the intro text to the creative and headline—speaks to their target audience’s challenge: sales reps missing their quota.

 My only problem is with the CTA.
-Instead of saying, “Request a demo,” it could highlight their problem again with copy like, “Help your reps hit their quotas.”
+Instead of saying, “Request an Intro,” it could highlight their problem again with copy like, “Help your reps hit their quotas.”

 Now let’s take a look at an example from BigCommerce.